AndreasKacofegitis/Software-Articles/TeamMetrics2.md

 Can you begin work that is not well understood?
 Yes, you can.
 Although typically unintentional, this is a very common approach.
 The down-side of this is that it will likely increase your development time.
 This is not an invitation to step back to waterfall development, but it is an invitation to ensure that you and your team understand the intention, the scope, the requirements, of your feature increment before you get your tools out and start building.

 But how much ready work is necessary?
 Just enough - enough so that the team know that they can progress on to the _next set of work-items_ and have a quick conversation to clarify some fine-grained detail, and then begin the implementation in ernest.
 Work items further out on the scheduling timeline don't need to be, and shouldn't be, super-refined.
 Think of Work Readiness as a narrowing scope where the nearer the scheduled work item gets to the current iteration, the more refined it should be.
-Having all items in a backlog ready is not much better than zero items in the backlog ready; the problem is different, but both cases cause great innefficiencies and delays.
+Having all items in a backlog ready is not much better than zero items in the backlog ready; the problem is different, but both cases cause great inefficiencies and delays.

 If you have no items in your current iteration that are deemed ready, your immediate job should be to ensure that these items are ready.
 It is likely that this is the most important and useful thing that can be done to ensure productivity and accuracy.

 How ready are your teams?
 Count the total items in the current iteration and determine which of these items are/were Ready.
-All items in the current iteration should be ready (although for teams that prefer, they could refine thier work on a weekly basis in order to keep the information more current and pertinent).
+All items in the current iteration should be ready (although for teams that prefer, they could refine their work on a weekly basis in order to keep the information more current and pertinent).
 A further 2 weeks should be nearly ready and planned, and a further month or two should be scheduled, but not completely ready.

 <center>
 <img src="./General images/RequirementsScopeOfUncertainty.png" width="60%" />